 For most of the last two decades David has worked as a Commercial Real Estate agent.
 Among his transactions of note is the Occasions Caterers’ acquisition of the three Ottenberg Bakery parcels and manufacturing facility near Brookland Metro station on Taylor St. NE.

 In early 2016 David chose to return to the District to focus on improving life for his fellow Washingtonians with a focus on putting action behind his passion to see the District thrive.
 Still active in commercial real estate agent, he has been focused on helping small businesses function effectively in their space, building, and to become a success in the community.
-Recently, David represented Shemali’ Market which opened on Connecticut Ave at Albermarle St.
+Recently, David represented Shemali’ Market which opened on Connecticut Ave at Albemarle St.

 David has always been politically active.
 He is a member of the American Enterprise Institute Leadership Network and an involved reformer focused on ways that our political systems can work better so that positive policies can be enacted and effectively implemented.